© Pint of Science, 2018. All rights reserved.

+This event has science, art, poetry and theatre!
 Trapped in her own body, an extraordinary young woman lives with Motor Neurone Disease (MND).
 Emily is slowly losing her mobile capability.
-Despite severe depression and growing frustration, Emily never looses hope.
-Her resilience and courage guide her towards new ways of communicating through her love for the arts.
+Despite severe depression and growing frustration, she never loses hope.
+Her resilience and courage guide her towards new ways of communicating.
 Learning to draw and paint with her eyes, Emily explores the beauty around her and devotes newfound energy to helping other MND sufferers.
 Using symbolic imagery to express Emily’s experience and the science of MND, Thought to Flesh encapsulates these hidden worlds.

 Sarah Ezekiel explains how she has lived with motor neurone disease for 17 years, her journey with a terminal illness and severe disability.
 Sarah outlines the sources of help received that enabled her to overcome problems and start a new, albeit a different life.
 Hospice care, help from the MND Association and sourcing the right assistive technology has led to her longevity as well as a successful career as an artist.
 She believes that the ability to express and create are paramount for everyone, despite illness or disability.

 Dr Rickie Patani (Clinical Neurologist and Stem Cell Biologist)

 To accurately investigate a crime scene a detective must have access to a frame-by-frame recording of the event from the moments before it started, allowing a precise sequence to be established.
 This in turn allows the detective to both understand the cause of the problem and offer a targeted solution to stop similar crimes from occurring in the future.
 These same principles hold true in science, we can now ‘replay’ initiating disease events within any cell type of the human body to understand how it becomes diseased.